 To impart a love for physical activity and the knowledge on how to lead active, healthy lives.

 How is the Curriculum planned?

 EYFS follows the programme real Foundations.
-Within this programme the children will be focusing on six skills within physical activity (personal, social, cognitive, creative, physical and Health & fitness).
-The lessons are taught thematically, which means they are based around a story that the children read in class and the activities reflect those that are found within the book.
+The lessons are taught thematically, which means they are based around a story and the activities reflect those that are found within the book.
 Each lesson has a range of songs, games, stories and skills to engage each child in a range of ways.

-Year 3 - 6 focus on one particular skill each term: personal, social, cognitive, creative, physical and Health & fitness.
+Year 3 - 6 also focus on one particular skill each term when using the realPE scheme.
 The skill is taught through a series of activities and games, none of which are traditional sports.
 The reason behind this is to ensure every child enjoys and engages with PE, as children who do not enjoy a particular sport will quite often not feel enthusiastic about taking part.
 However, to prepare Year 6 for Secondary School, we introduce some sports that have links to the games and activities found within the realPE scheme.

 Please see links below to specific information:

 Long Term Curriculum Map